-The proportion of time that adult snow geese spend in motor activities has increased substantially from 1980 when the salt marsh was a well developed sward of grass and sedge to 1999 when it had been reduced to little more than a saline mudflat (Jefferies and Rockwell, 2002).
-For both sexes, this time budget shift was made at the expense of vigilance with females also displaying a reduction in comfort behaviours.
-Neither sex showed a reduction in the proportion of time spent foraging likely reflecting the fact that this time allocation is already near the lower limit needed to replenish stores for fall migration (e.g. Williams, Loonen & Cooke, 1994).
+The proportion of time that adult snow geese spend in motor activities has increased substantially from 1980, when the salt marsh was a well-developed sward of grass and sedge, to 1999, when it had been reduced to little more than a saline mudflat (Jefferies & Rockwell, 2002).
+For both sexes, this time budget shift was made at the expense of vigilance, with females also displaying a reduction in comfort behaviours.
+Neither sex showed a reduction in the proportion of time spent foraging, likely reflecting the fact that this time allocation is already near the lower limit needed to replenish stores for fall migration (Williams, Loonen & Cooke, 1994).
 The increase in motor behaviours by both sexes is also seen in the increased number of steps taken while feeding by both adult females and males.

-The increase in relative time spent in motor activities by both females and males can be easily related to the habitat changes that have occurred in the salt marsh at La Pérouse Bay.
-Over the time span of this study, the nearly continuous and dense sward of grass and sedge (>90% vegetation cover and 30-50 g/m2 above ground biomass) has been fragmented and degraded to a vegetation mosaic (<10% total vegetation cover) consisting of small, low density patches of graminoids (with 5-15 g/m2 above ground biomass), interspersed within larger expanses of exposed sediment (Jefferies & Rockwell, 2002; Jefferies, Rockwell & Abraham, 2003).
-This course-grained distribution of potential foraging patches means that more time has to be spent searching for, and moving among, patches.
+The increase in relative time spent in motor activities by both females and males can easily be related to the habitat changes that have occurred in the salt marsh at La Pérouse Bay.
+Over the time span of this study, the nearly continuous and dense sward of grass and sedge (> 90% vegetation cover and 30-50 g·m-2 aboveground biomass) has been fragmented and degraded to a vegetation mosaic (< 10% total vegetation cover) consisting of small, lowdensity patches of graminoids (with 5-15 g·m-2 above-ground biomass), interspersed within larger expanses of exposed sediment (Jefferies & Rockwell, 2002; Jefferies, Rockwell & Abraham, 2003).
+This coarse-grained distribution of potential foraging patches means that more time has to be spent searching for, and moving among, patches.
 The reduced density of forage plants within patches likely requires more movement for efficient feeding within patches, leading to the increase in steps taken during foraging bouts.

 Coincident with declines in available resources, the pecking rates of adult snow geese have increased.
 This may reflect some form of compensation to offset, for example, smaller bite sizes related to the reduced size and/or abundance of available forage (Drent & Swierstra, 1977; McCorquodale, 1993; Kohlmann & Risenhoover, 1994).
-Lazarus and Inglis (1978) demonstrated that male Pink-footed geese (Anser brachyrhynchus) compensate by increasing their pecking rate for reductions in time spent feeding resulting from increased vigilance.
-Faster pecking rates may result in an increase in food taken per unit time (Owen, Wells, & Black, 1992; Boysen, Lima & Bakken, 2001) but the benefit would depend on bite size and food quality (Madsen, 1985) as well as handling time.
+Lazarus and Inglis (1978) demonstrated that male Pinkfooted geese (Anser brachyrhynchus) compensate for reductions in time spent feeding because of increased vigilance by increasing their pecking rate.
+Faster pecking rates may result in an increase in food taken per unit time (Owen, Wells, & Black, 1992; Boysen, Lima & Bakken, 2001), but the benefit would depend on bite size and food quality (Madsen, 1985), as well as handling time.

 For goslings, the proportion of time spent feeding decreased over the period of habitat degradation.
 This shift in relative time budget was reflected in proportional increases in the comfort and vigilance/motor behavioural classes, the latter primarily reflecting motor activities.
 As with adults, this shift likely reflects, at least in part, a necessary response to the increased patchiness and reduced availability of forage plants.
 It is possible, however, that the time-budget shift may be related to the smaller size and poorer condition of goslings in more recent years.
-Such goslings may simply not be able to feed as much and may require more time resting (e.g. Sorensen & Taylor, 1995), leading, of course, to further reductions in growth.
+Such goslings may simply not be able to feed as much and may require more time resting (Sorensen & Taylor, 1995), leading, of course, to further reductions in growth.
 This positive feedback relationship may also explain the lack of increase in gosling step rate.